St4NNi/jam-rs/README.md

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ### Disclaimer

 jam-rs is still in early active development and not ready for production use.
 Use at your own risk.
 Once a stable version is released additional information and installation guidelines will be added.

 ### Credits

-This tool is heavily inspired by [finch-rs](https://github.com/onecodex/finch-rs), licensed under the MIT license.
-So if you need a more traditional minhash implementation, that is compatible with sourmash or mash check it out.
+This tool is heavily inspired by [finch-rs](https://github.com/onecodex/finch-rs)/[License](https://github.com/onecodex/finch-rs/blob/master/LICENSE.txt) and [sourmash](https://github.com/sourmash-bio/sourmash)/[License](https://github.com/sourmash-bio/sourmash/blob/latest/LICENSE).
+Check them out if you need a more mature ecosystem with well tested hash functions and more features.